 If asked which faith would make us right before God, most would say that it would have to be the faith Jesus had that makes us right.
 Hardly anyone would claim their own faith makes us right when our faith is compared to the faith of Christ.
 Although the King James Bible says we are justified by the faith "of" Christ, in many of the newer translations, the word "of" has been changed to the word "in".
 This small change may seem insignificant, but it can make a huge difference in how we view our relationship with God.

-The difference between my faith and the faith of Christ is that his faith was consistant to the point it was uncorrupted unto death.
+The difference between my faith and the faith of Christ is that his faith was consistant all the way to giving his life on the cross.
 Our faith tends to waver.
 This is where we lose our peace with God.
 In other words, my faith has been corrupted by doubt.
 My faith tends to waver and it is my lack of faith that is the core issue of my sin.

 I believe the reason so many Christians have a hard time explaining the difference and purpose of Old Testament compared to New Testament is that the Faith of Christ has been left out of the teaching.
 Once the faith Jesus had going to the cross as a human being is understood as part of justification we begin to see the beauty of how "love" and "faith" are joined together in order to bring all home to our Father in Heaven.
 This may sound way too simple but try looking at it this way: